 Assisting with the running of regattas.
 These volunteering positions vary from race to race.
 They might include being a finish line timer, stake boat holder, or launch driver.
 To be a launch driver, you must be certified by completing an online course and coming out in the launch with one of the coaches prior to race day.
 The coaches will walk you through the ins and outs of launch set up and let you do some driving.
 They will also point out things to avoid on the Potomac.

 Each regatta is a new adventure and CCCRC is given different positions to fill, sometimes at the last minute.
 This work gives parents a chance to learn more about crew and, no kidding, to have fun!
 Details on how to be a boathouse volunteer and more specific descriptions of the jobs will be available closer to the crew season.

 Pasta Dinners, held the nights prior to regattas

 The last important volunteer need is around the Pasta Dinners.
 These dinners usually take place on Friday nights before regattas to provide camaraderie, a team building opportunity and a carbohydrate load.
 The host family offers their house and coordinates the event.
 The host can opt to recruit three or four other parents to help provide the food, serve and clean up, or host how they like.
 Food typically includes pasta dishes of your choice, bread, salad and dessert for about 70 rowers and their coaches.
 The rowers go through lots of lemonade, iced tea, and water.

 Thank you for your generosity of time, talent, and spirit in feeding the rowers, helping to the build the teams and making sure the regattas happen.
-Click here to sign up!
+A link to our Volunteer Sign Up Genius will be added shortly after the spring season kick-off meeting.
 See you on the river!